 That’s why Bible translation is so important.
 It ensures that believers and non-believers alike can understand the Word, because it is in their mother tongue, the language they know best.

-When Nitya Ongkodharma, a Bible translator and Wycliffe’s first Indonesian worker, entered a village in her nation to begin a project, people were curious.
+When an Asian Bible translator named Nitya entered a village in her nation to begin a language project, people were curious.
 Right away an older lady asked, “Why have you come?
 Everyone is asking!”

 Nitya said she and her translation partner wanted to learn their language.